nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 To change the validator list, a validator can collect enough votes(the signatures) and send a tx to spent the old multisig lock and construct a new multisig lock with new pubkey hashes.
 A validator node can use `type_id` to track this validator list.

-The pre-defined [multisig script](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0021-ckb-address-format/0021-ckb-address-format.md#short-payload-format) is satisfied the requirements, one except is the `multisig script` should be public so other nodes can check new validator list.
-Validators should make sure the entire `multisig script` is stored to cell data, and only one cell is constructed to represent the validator list.
+The pre-defined [multisig script](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0021-ckb-address-format/0021-ckb-address-format.md#short-payload-format) satisfies the requirements except that `multisig script` should be revealed so other nodes can check new validator list.
+Validators should make sure the entire `multisig script` is stored in a cell, and only one cell is constructed to represent the validator list.

-Notice, the process of collect data is not included in the POA protocol for simplifying, a responsible validator should check the vote tx carefully before signing it.
+Notice, the process of collecting votes is not included in the POA protocol for simplification, a responsible validator should check votes carefully before signing it.

 ## POA header

-Unfortunately, CKB header is fixed-length, the `nonce` field takes 128 bits, we can't just put 256 bits secp256k1 signature into the header.
+CKB header is fixed-length, the `nonce` field is 128 bits, we can't put 256 bits secp256k1 signature into the header directly.

-For easier implementation, instead change the block header structure, we put an extra POA context concatenated after cellbase transaction's first witness.
+For the ease of implementation, instead of changing the block header structure, we put an extra POA payload `POAContext` in the cellbase transaction's first witness.
 To verify a header attestation, we need both the header and the cellbase transaction.

 The structure of `POAContext`: